meilisearch/documentation/reference/features/security.md

 ### Expired keys

-Once a key is past its `expiresAt` date, it becomes inaccessible and does not show up when querying [`GET /keys` or `GET /keys/:key`](/reference/api/keys.md).
-It is not currently possible to renew a key after its expiry date.
+Once a key is past its `expiresAt` date, using it when communicating with a protected instance will return an error.

+If the key is still in use, you may use the [update key endpoint] to set a new `expiresAt` date and effectively reactivate an expired key.

 ## Communicating with a protected instance